-Take a look at these frugal wedding ideas from brides who have planned, or are currently planning, their weddings.
-You won't have to sacrifice quality to save money.
+Take a look at these ideas from frugal brides who have planned, or are currently planning, their wedding.

 1. Ask family or friends to help with design